w3f/General-Grants-Program/grants/speculative/boscore_polkadot_bridge.md

 Since then, we have enabled the IBC systems HUB protocol and linked five public EOSIO based chains (BOSCore, EOS, Telos, WAX, and YAS), this allows the transfer of system and custom tokens along with transaction memo data over the network.
 This functionality enables application developers to build and deploy multi-chain DApps.

-We see advancements and innovation taking place in the ecosystem, that can lead to greater interoperability between different networks, and are keen to build a bridge linking EOSIO based parallel chains with Polkadot Parachains.
+We see advancements and innovation taking place in the ecosystem, that can lead to greater interoperability between different networks, and are keen to build a bridge linking BOSCore and EOSIO based parallel chains with Polkadot Parachains.
 Extending the functionality of bosibc so developers building multi-chain DApps can port their applications and leverage a more decentralized user-base spanning connected networks.

-In summary, we will develop a bridge that connects the BOSCore EOSIO IBC Network (Bridge Chain) via a Polkadot Parachain hosted bridge.
+In summary, we will develop a bridge that connects the BOSCore IBC Network (Bridge Chain) via a Polkadot Parachain hosted bridge.
 We can complete the development in a timely manner to meet project milestones and are motivated to contribute to the ecosystem.

 ## Team members